 Or something to that effect.

 We saw the messages.
 We read the signs.
 We watched the JumboTron flash pictures on its huge screen of people getting soaked to the bone.
-And then we sat our dumb asses in the SPLASH ZONE and pulled out all of our cameras and phones and waited to see some other idiot get splashed.
+And then we sat our dumb asses smack in the middle of the SPLASH ZONE and pulled out all of our cameras and phones and waited to see some other idiot get splashed.